 A lot of different skills come into play in all this.
-SQL Server database administrators crowded into sessions on relational database tuning in the here and now, but they were also fêted to information on NoSQL alternatives.
+SQL Server database administrators crowded into sessions on relational database tuning in the here and now, but they were also fed information on NoSQL alternatives.

 At the same time that small cadre of BI developers learned about new R and Python tools to analyze big data, larger groups of BI programmers were learning about Microsoft's U-SQL tools for data lake programming with C#.

 The news also included word that some useful tools would finally make their way to the cloud or, alternatively, on premises.
-The company rolled out support for on-premises report writing for cloud-based Power BI workloads.
+For example, the company rolled out a Power BI Report Server update that expands support for on-premises publishing and distribution of reports created as part of cloud-based Power BI workloads.